 Ray Columbus & The Invaders were the first New Zealand group to break big with the Beat Boom.
 They scored a massive Australasian hit in 1964 with “She’s A Mod”, a song which, along with Ray’s associated “Mod’s Nod” dance, remains one of mainstream New Zealand’s fondest and most enduring memories of the 60’s.

-Although Ray was the star (he went on to become an established New Zealand entertainer (see about ray columbus ) , it’s the instrumental prowess of backing band The Invaders that gives this stuff real guts.
-Just listen to the instrumental “Cat’s Eyes” to see what I mean!
-This CD compiles 30 of their best tracks taken from singles, EP’s and albums.
+Although Ray was the star and would go on to become an established New Zealand entertainer, it’s the instrumental prowess of the backing band The Invaders that gives this stuff real guts.
+Just listen to the instrumental “Cat’s Eyes” to see what we mean!
+This CD compiles 30 of their best tracks taken from singles, EPs, and albums.

 Ray Columbus tried putting together his first band around 1959 when he was aged 17.
 On drums was his friend Peter Ward, along with Billy Karaitiana (also known as Billy Kristian) on bass.
 Someone else played guitar, until they found a more competent guitarist in Andy Joines.
 As a quartet they tried playing to anyone who would listen around the Christchurch area.

 They didn’t last long as a group and shortly afterwards, Billy and Peter left to join Saki and the Jive Five.
 They began playing around Christchurch and became stiff opposition for Max Merritt and the Meteors, who had the local scene well to their liking.
 Max checked them out and soon after Billy moved into a permanent position with Max Merritt and the Meteors.
 At that point Peter Ward left and secured a position with the Downbeats.